PrincetonUniversity/hpc_beginning_workshop/08_installing_software_modules/README.md

 ```
 Note that you need to include the full path, with the version you've selected, for it to work.
 For example, if using Julia, the command `module load julia/1.2.0` specifies the full path, while the command `module load julia` does not.

+To see all of the options for the module command you can run `module help` or see [this page](https://researchcomputing.princeton.edu/faq/using-environment-modules).

 ### How Do I Get Rid of a Module?

 To unload a specific module, use `module unload <name>`.
 You can unload all modules by simply relogging into the cluster, or more easily, via the command `module purge`.